Blaisorblade/pdbp.github.io/index.md

 ### **Defining descriptions in terms of defined capabilities**

-This simply boils down to defining `object someBoxedValues` that depends on `implicit object box`
+This simply boils down to defining `object someBoxedValues` that depends on `implicit object implicitBox`

 ```scala
   object someBoxedValues extends SomeValuesContainedIn[Box]()